• Skip to primary navigation

 Picnic at Governor Phillip Park

-There’s just something about the parks in Australia – they are so inviting!
-And Governor Phillip Park is no exception.
+There’s just something about the parks in Australia.
+They are so inviting!

 With scores of trees lining the well-manicured lawns, there’s enough shade to whip out a picnic blanket and zen out in nature while the kids play on the playground.

-If you come prepared with food, you can also enjoy the barbecue facilities, and picnic benches, and tables.
+If you come prepared with food, you can also enjoy the barbecue facilities, picnic benches, and tables.

 Take the Ferry to Patonga